-(c) The program maintains a current listing of those staff who have successfully completed the Department approved training and who are authorized by the program to administer prescription medications;
+(d) The program shall maintain a current written list of those staff who have (i) successfully completed a training program meeting the requirements of 105 CMR 700.003(F)(2); (ii) are authorized by the program to administer prescription medications. and (iii) are currently certified by the Department to administer medication.

-(d) The Department of Public Health is permitted by the program to inspect program and individuals' records pertaining to the use and administration of prescription medication and is permitted announced or unannounced on-site visits or inspections of common areas and such other inspections as the Department of Public Health is authorized to make in order to monitor the program's compliance with 115 CMR 5.15;
+(e) The department of public health and the Department shall be permitted by the program to inspect program and individuals' records pertaining to the use and administration of prescription medication and are permitted announced or unannounced on-site visits or inspections of common areas and such other inspections as the department of public hHealth is authorized to make in order to monitor the program's compliance with 105 CMR 700.003 and 115 CMR 5.15;

-5.15: continued

-(e) The Department of Public Health is promptly notified by the program of any suspected shortages or diversion of prescription medications.
-The program shall also promptly report to the Department and to the Department of Public Health any other suspected misuse of prescription medication in accordance with guidelines established by the Department and the Department of Public Health and any violations of Department or Department of Public Health regulations or inconsistencies from the physician's prescription that staff believe created a risk of harm to the individual.
+(e) The program shall promptly notify the department of public health and the Department of: (1) any suspected shortages or diversion of prescription medications, (2). any other suspected misuse of prescription medication in accordance with guidelines established by the Department and the department of publichHealth and (3) any violations of Department or department of public health regulations or inconsistencies from the physician's prescription that staff believe created a risk of harm to the individual.

 (f) The program shall provide or arrange for technical assistance and advice to be provided as needed by a registered nurse, registered pharmacist, or other licensed practitioner, when questions arise regarding appropriate administration practices or the effects of medications.
 The program shall establish policies and procedures which insure reasonable access to such assistance and advice.

-(g) Individuals whose ISP teams determine them to be non-self-medicating but capable of benefitting from training to obtain or enhance self-medication skills, shall receive such training.
+(g) Individuals whose ISP teams have determined that they may be capable of benefitting from training to obtain or enhance self-medication skills, shall receive such training.

 (7) Storage.
-In accordance with 105 CMR 700.004, and 115 CMR 5.15(7), medication security and storage requirements of federal and state laws shall be enforced at all storage locations and shall in addition meet the following requirements:
+In accordance with 105 CMR 700.003, and 115 CMR 5.15(7), medication security and storage requirements of federal and state laws shall be enforced at all storage locations and shall, in addition, meet the following requirements:

 (a) Prescription medications for all individuals who are non-self-medicating shall be labeled and stored in a locked container or area, in which nothing except such medications are stored.
 Prescription medications required to be refrigerated must be stored in a locked container within the refrigerator.
 The program shall have a written policy describing the persons and the conditions under which persons may have access to such container or area and restrictions for access to the locked container.

 (b) Prescription medications for individuals who are self-medicating shall be stored in such a way as to make them inaccessible to all other individuals.
-Such medications shall be stored in a locked container or area, in which nothing except such medications are stored, unless the head of the provider makes a determination that unlocked storage of the medication poses no threat to the health or safety of the individuals taking the medication or other individuals; provided, however, that all narcotics, tranquilizers and barbiturates shall be stored in a locked container or area.
+Such medications shall be stored in a locked container or area, in which nothing except such medications are stored, unless the head of the provider makes a determination that unlocked storage of the medication poses no threat to the health or safety of the individuals taking the medication or other individuals; provided, however, that all controlled substances in Schedules II through V shall be secured in a locked container or area.
 If a locked container or area is deemed necessary, and the medications are also required to be refrigerated, they must be stored in a locked container within the refrigerator.

-(c) Outdated medications, medications which have not been administered due to a change in the prescription or a stop order, and medications with worn, illegible or missing labels shall be disposed of and the disposal shall be documented in accordance with policies established by the program, provided that prescription medications are disposed of through incineration or other acceptable means in the presence of at least two witnesses.
+(c) Outdated medications, medications which have not been administered due to a change in the prescription or a stop order, and medications with worn, illegible or missing labels shall be disposed of and the disposal shall be documented in accordance with 105 CMR 700.003(F)(3)(c). .

-(d) Medications or ointments used externally shall be stored separately from medications taken internally.
+(d) Medications for external use shall be stored separately from medications taken internally.